compbiolabucf/X-intNMF/README.md

 Additionally, two notebooks `sample_data_processing_BRCA.ipynb` and `sample_data_processing_LUAD.ipynb` are also provided to demonstrate how to process the raw data into the required format for X-intNMF.

 ## Code usage
-- File `X-intNMF-main.ipynb` contains the example code for running X-intNMF on the sample datasets.
+File `X-intNMF-main.ipynb` contains the example code for running X-intNMF on the sample datasets.
+Best parameters are provided on two files `2-omics.xlsx` and `3-omics.xlsx` for 2-omics and 3-omics setting for all experimental settings listed on the manuscript.

 ## Baselines and downstream tasks